 Oroblanco Grapefruit Tree Information and Care

 Peel the skin of Oroblanco grapefruit like an orange, separate into segments, and enjoy for breakfast.
 Oroblanco grapefruit is also known as “Sweetie”.
-Harvest in the Fall and Winter, September through December.
+Harvest in the Fall and Winter during the months of September to December.

-Prune the Oroblanco grapefruit tree to about 8 – 15 feet tall and wide.
-However, a grapefruit tree can grow over 20 feet tall and wide.
-Space can be as close as 10 feet apart.
-Up to 20 feet apart.
+Prune the Oroblanco grapefruit tree to about 8 – 15 feet tall and wide, if not a grapefruit tree can grow over 20 feet tall and wide.
+Space can be as close as 10 feet apart, and up to 20 feet apart for pollinating.

 Our Oroblanco grapefruit trees are strong, evergreen citrus.
 Plant under the full sun, in soil that drains well.
 Use high quality planting mix and organic citrus fertilizer.